 - 5G is currently in development, it’s deployment will be rolled in the next couple of years.
 It would have significantly faster data rates than 4G LTE.

 So, even if you are only interested in boosting voice calls and not fast internet data, we still recommend that you purchase a signal booster that amplifies 4G LTE.
-With all modern phones supporting and prioritizing 4G LTE, getting a 4G LTE capable booster is the best way to future-proof yourself and ensure that your booster will continue to work even as the carriers decommission their older 2G and 3G networks.
-Every signal booster that supports 4G LTE should also support the 2G and 3G networks, so you’ve covered in every way.
+With all modern phones supporting and prioritizing 4G LTE, getting a 4G booster is the best way to future-proof yourself.
+It also ensure that your booster will continue to work even as the carriers decommission their older 2G and 3G networks.
+Buy Universal Signal Boosters, as they also support the 2G, 3G, 4G networks, so you’ve covered in every way.